beark/ftl/docs/Applicative.md

 An applicative functor provides slightly more structure than a [functor](Functor.md), but slightly less than a [monad](Monad.md).
 As such, less types can be viewed as applicative functors than functors, but on the other hand, we can do more interesting things with those types&mdash;even though we know nothing more about them than that they are applciative functors.

-ftl definition
+FTL definition
 --------------
 There is, as far as I know, no formal definition of applicative functors, they are purely an invention of the Haskell community.
-Thus, the ftl definition is entirely based on the behaviour provided in the Haskell definition.
+Thus, the FTL definition is entirely based on the behaviour provided in the Haskell definition.

-As all the other major concepts in ftl, applicative functors are defined in terms of specialisations of a struct.
+As all the other major concepts in FTL, applicative functors are defined in terms of specialisations of a struct.
 The basic, unspecialised version of this struct&mdash;which defines the interface specialisations must conform to&mdash;is as follows:
 ```cpp
 template<template<typename> class F>
 struct applicative {